 Benefits of Exercise for Cancer Survivors

-Exercise may help to:
+Exercise may help:

-- Improve overall cardiovascular (heart) health.
+- Improve your overall cardiovascular (heart) health.

-- Control weight and improve body image.
+- Control your weight and improve your body image.

 - Maintain healthy bones, muscles, and joints.

 - Improve your ability to do activities of daily living.

 - Try to get at least 150 to 300 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise each week.
 The table in the section “Exercise Intensity levels” gives examples of moderate and vigorous intensity exercise.

 - You can do this by exercising for 30 minutes a day, 5 days a week at a moderate intensity or for 15 minutes, 5 days a week at a vigorous intensity.

 - In general, 15 minutes of vigorous-intensity exercise provides the same benefits as 30 minutes of moderate-intensity exercise.